My Experience with BMW

 - You must drive it like a sports car.
-For instance, you can't avoid things on the road by driving over them with this car.
-I once hit a dead possum lying prone, thinking my pieces of dead possum that I'm still finding in random places on my car's suspension.
-You cannot run over curbs: the have a splash guard and a skid plate underneath them, so you
+You can't avoid things on the road by driving over them with this car.
+I once hit a dead possum lying prone, thinking my car was high possum that I'm still finding in random places on my car's suspension.
+You cannot run over curbs.
+You cannot have a splash guard and a skid plate underneath them, so you